tcman2000/Chess/README.md

 *Methods

-*Display - Will pretty print the board to the console
+**Display - Will pretty print the board to the console

 **Move(Player, start, stop) - Will move a piece from one space to another, if allowed

 **Allowed? - Method to check if a piece is allowed to move to a certain space.
 Criteria include that the space isn't occupied by a friendly piece, the space is within the piece's allowed range of movement, and it has line of sight to the space unimpeded by any piece(this excludes the knight)

+**Winner? - Method to check if there is a winner(The king will be captured and cannot move to a safe space) or if there is a stalemate(The king is the only piece that can move, is not in danger, and cannot move to a safe tile)

 Representation of pieces